juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/README.md

 #### 5.1 Change the TTL from server response
 * Connect to your EC2 instance through SSH
-* Now we need to create a ttl.php with following content:
+* Now we need to create a ttl.php under `/var/www/html/` with following content:
 ```
 <?php